veresur/multiplayer-bomberman/README.md

 ## Project Overview

-A multiplayer Bomberman–style game implemented in Java.
-Detailed instructions were provided in **bomberman.pdf**.
+This project is a multiplayer Bomberman-style game developed in Java.
+It was created as part of the Software Technology course at ELTE IK.
+All development followed the specifications and requirements outlined in the provided documentation **bomberman.pdf**.